tustin2121/James_Somerton_Transcripts/_videos/zIsQ502N0fg.md

 <compare>
 <james {% include timecode %}>

-In reality, McCarthyism was an effort to distinguish the cultural identity of ‘propper<sup class"add">[sic: ‘proper]</sup> American’ people.
+In reality, McCarthyism was an effort to distinguish the cultural identity of ‘propper<sup class="add">[sic: ‘proper]</sup> American’ people.
 This is when you got all those info-videos about how to live your life, which got weirdly specific.
 How to hold a family meeting.
 How to be a popular teenager.
 How to go to the store.
 To say nothing of sexual education manuals directed to young women.

 <span class="add">These government-sanctioned videos and other media like short stories and magazines were *very* interested in telling people how to function.
 What to like.
 What to buy.
 What to make for dinner.
 And how to do it all.</span> Anyone who behaved like the people in the videos was a proper American.
 Those who did not were possibly ‘communists’ and should be reported to the authorities for investigation.